kevinxu48/Data-410-Project-4/index.md

 ### Disadvantages

 ## Hyperparameter Tuning
-To tune the LightGBM hyperparameters, we will use the Optunity library, which contains various optimizers for hyperparameter tuning.
+To tune the LightGBM hyperparameters, we will use the Optuna library, which contains various optimizers for hyperparameter tuning.

 ## Conclusion